michael-denino/terraform-template/README.md

 The markers used by the pre-commit script differ from the default markers used by [terraform-docs](https://github.com/terraform-docs/terraform-docs/#readme).

 ### TFLint
-TFLint is a framework that provides linting functionality for Terraform providers (such as AWS).
+TFLint is a framework for linting Terraform providers.
 `.tflint.hcl` contains the default configuration for running `tflint` against the AWS Terraform provider.
 Refer to the [TFLint](https://github.com/terraform-linters/tflint#readme) documentation for more information.

 ## Semantic-Release